 MARKET ACCEPTANCE AND PUBLIC/PRIVATE SECTOR OPINIONS: Public awareness of GE emerging technologies among Nicaraguans is still limited.
+However, there is a good market acceptance by the Nicaraguan industry to use GE crops such as GE corn and soybean meal in the production of animal feeds.
 There are only three laboratories in the country - the Central American University, the National Autonomous University and the Polytechnic University - which perform GE testing and research.